Birth Control: Birth Control Rings

 Are There Any Problems With the Birth Control Ring?

 The vaginal ring is a safe and effective method of birth control.
-Most young women who use the ring have no side effects.
+Most people who use the ring have no side effects.

 If side effects do happen, they're similar to those of the birth control pill.
 These may include: